Requirements for Authors

 • It is obligatory to insert an Abstract and Keywords in English to every scholarly study.

-• Manuscripts should be sent to the Editor-in-Chief’s e-mail address in editable electronic format.
+• Manuscripts should be sent to the Editor-in-Chief’s e-mail address in editable format.
 Texts should be in Word format, charts in Excel, pictures and photos as .jpg.
-The Author should hand in a plain text (in technical terms) as simple as possible, with a minimum of formatting.
-It means that the Author should avoid complicated formatting solutions, or full-capital-letter names, or special types of letters, etc.
+The Author should hand in a plain text (in technical terms) as simple as possible with a minimum of formatting which means that the Author should avoid complicated formatting solutions, etc.

 • Scientific studies should be an original and research-based texts.